gwaybio/wedding/about.md

 and after a short two week stint working as an overqualified shelf stocker at Office Depot, he began working at the same company with Jess.
-With a carpool, the commute _instantly_ became less dreadful.
-They even read the entire Dostoevsky novel [The House of the Dead](https://en.wikipedia.org/wiki/The_House_of_the_Dead_(novel)) aloud that summer while sitting in traffic.
+With a carpool, the commute became less dreadful.
+They even read the entire Dostoevsky novel
+[The House of the Dead](https://en.wikipedia.org/wiki/The_House_of_the_Dead_(novel)) aloud that summer while sitting in traffic.
 At least their time was better than rotting in a Siberian